-Ready to get fit in 2012?
+Ready to get fit this year?
 Ditch your smartphone for a tech detox vacation.
 Or push your limits at a weight-loss resort.
 Check out the top trends for getting on the health bandwagon this year.

 Get fit, give back, and see a new city at the same time.
 According to Cheapflights.com, this year will see an increase in athletic volunteerism, a trend fueled by growing participation in mega sports events like the <a href="http://www.travelchannel.com/interests/sports/photos/new-york-city-marathon">New York City Marathon</a>.
 Biking more your thing?
 Check out events like the Ride to End AIDS, a 7-day bike ride from San Francisco to LA.

 On a quest for quiet?
 Need to unplug from your gadgets?
 Resorts and hotels are answering our growing addiction to technology with <a href="http://www.travelchannel.com/interests/wellness-and-renewal/articles/best-unplugged-vacations">detox vacation</a> packages that promise not to have Wi-Fi or TV on isolated grounds, but rather wellness services like yoga and meditation -- all designed to quiet your mind.

 According to a recent PetRelocation.com survey, nearly 1/3 of all pet owners planned to travel outside the US with their pets this past year. <a href="http://www.travelchannel.com/interests/pets">Pet travel</a> is likely to grow, as more hotels and airlines, such as Pet Airways, continue to make it easier to bring your pooch along on your next break.
 And since traveling with your pet guarantees a more active vacation, you won’t have to worry about hitting the hotel gym.